Fake pesticides endanger crops and human health in India

 Last year spurious fungicides cut apple production in Jammu & Kashmir state, while farming lobbyists have linked recent farmer suicides in Odisha to fake pesticides.

 Some producers say they have been wrongly targeted by government laboratories.
-Coromandel Agrico, for example, was accused of selling falsely labelled products.
+Coromandel Agrico, for example, was accused of selling falsely labeled products.

 Tests that found it selling pesticides in incorrect dosages were inaccurate, said Vipin Bisht, the company's regulatory affairs officer.